Jordan Morgan (basketball): Professional career

 On July 4, 2017, he signed a one-year deal with Slovenian club Olimpija.

-On July 26, 2019 he has signed a contract with Pınar Karşıyaka of the Turkish Basketbol Süper Ligi.
+On July 26, 2019, he has signed a contract with Pınar Karşıyaka of the Turkish Basketbol Süper Ligi.

 Morgan signed with Russian club UNICS Kazan on June 15, 2020.

 On January 16, 2022, he signed with Reyer Venezia of the Lega Basket Serie A.

-On June 27, 2022, he has signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).
+On June 27, 2022, he signed with Konyaspor of the Turkish Basketbol Süper Ligi (BSL).

+On July 19, 2023, he signed with Lokomotiv Kuban of the VTB United League.

+On December 27, 2023, he signed with Greek club AEK Athens, replacing Mfiondu Kabengele.

+On November 18, 2024, Morgan joined Suwon KT Sonicboom of the Korean Basketball League, replacing Jeremiah Tilmon.
+On December 9, he was replaced by Ismael Romero.
+On March 1, 2025, he rejoined the team, replacing Ismael Romero.
+On March 10, he was replaced by Jarell Martin.

-Charitable Endeavors
+Charitable endeavors

 After graduating from the University of Michigan, Morgan registered a charitable organization under the name Jordan Morgan Foundation, whose stated mission is "To inform, empower, and inspire academically disadvantaged and socially underserved youth."